A multimedia documentation Teaching English in Laos From the point of view of the volunteers

 Together with the English teachers Bounleud and Souvhan, who teach English at the Ban Phang Heng secondary school, Tanja prepares material for their English lessons.
 She does not only teach English to both of them but also helps them to develop their teaching.
 Together with Laura she offers various activities like an ABC club for the students every week.

-During our stay we had the opportunity to attend bacis, the opening ceremony of a new gym of one of the schools and Christiane also celebrated Lao New Year in Vientiane.
+During our stay we had the opportunity to attend several Bacis, also the opening ceremony of a new gym in one of the schools, and Christiane also celebrated Lao New Year in Vientiane.
 As every village and its pagoda has one or more festivals a year we were often invited to the festival of the villages around Ban Sikeud.
-The LGTC-Girls also went to a Lao wedding.
+The volunteers at the Lao-German Technical College also went to two Lao weddings.

 On our first day at school the traditional Lao ceremony Baci (ບາສີ) was held to welcome us.
 During the ceremony strings are tied around your wrists to chase evil spirits out and let positive energy in.
 We got very emotional when so many people wished us good luck for our stay in Laos.